The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki StrEncode.md

-> [!NOTE]
-            UUEncode neither produces the beginning nor the end line, which are part of uuencoded files.

 ### ### Uuencode a string

 _Encodes a string using the uuencode algorithm.
 Uuencode translates all strings (including binary data) into